Teens

 Drinking is more harmful to teens than adults because their brains are still developing and lifelong damage in brain function can result.
 According to research, young people who begin drinking before age 15 are four times more likely to develop alcohol dependence than those who begin drinking at age 21.

-A comprehensive overview of adolescent drinking: risks, harms and prevention strategies — from the National Institute of Alcohol Abuse and Addiction.
+A comprehensive overview of adolescent drinking: risks, harms and prevention strategies.

 This edition was made specifically with our college population in mind.
 Great resources for students to learn about effects of alcohol on your mind and body as well the ripple effect that underage drinking brings with it.
 There are also RIC and local resources.